ArthurZey/arthurzey.github.io/_pages/stubs/physical-fitness.md

 A few high-level notes:
 * A "mesocycle" is a 4-to-6-week progression in which weights increase week over week, and the number of sets depends on performance the previous time that muscle group was worked.
 The last week of a mesocycle is a "deload" week, where the weights are very low; think of it as a "rest" week where there's still a bit of stimulation/activity.
 Mesocycles come in three flavors:
   * basic hypertrophy (medium-to-high weight), more reps
-  * metabolite focus (low-to-medium weight), way more reps
+  * metabolite focus (low-to-medium weight), way more reps, little rest between sets
   * resensitization (high weight), fewer reps
-* I estimate my 10-rep max ("10RM") for each exercise I select.
+* I estimate my 10-rep max ("10RM") for each exercise I select at the start of a mesocycle.
 On that basis, the template tells me what weights to use in each week as I progress.
 * I often have to make modifications because of my [knee issues](/knee-issues/), lower-back sensitivity, and propensity for elbow tendonitis.
 * I typically lift Mondays, Tuesdays, Thursdays, and Fridays.
 * I don't do any "cardio" as a formal part of my routine (proper lifting provides all the cardiovascular conditioning I could need or want for any practical purposes), but I do enjoy recreation whenever it comes up as a fun thing to do!
+During a cut, I intentionally find opportunities for more low-intensity, steady-state "cario", like walking/hiking.

 ## Diet